 The label on any lawn product is there to give you valuable information on how the fertilizer or herbicide or grass seed should be used.
 Before you purchase any product, read the label to make sure the product does what you want and can be used on your lawn grass.
 Don’t believe that “If one tablespoon is good, two tablespoons is better!”.
 Putting down too much herbicide can severely damage even the toughest lawn grass!

 ANNUAL BLUEGRASS (Poa annua): The annual nature of this weed supplies its most noxious habit: It re-seeds prolifically.
 Annual bluegrass is outwardly attractive in the winter, but just wait until April.
 The thick mat of bluegrass will choke out the better turf underneath.
 Every blade (of which there are thousands) seems to be covered with seeds in May.
 These seed are carried by animals, water and lawnmowers to other parts of the lawn.
 When hot weather comes, the bluegrass dies, leaving a large bare spot and a legacy of thousands of seeds for next fall.
 The best control for a heavy infestation of annual bluegrass is to apply a pre-emergent weed chemical in mid-September and again in early November.
 The pre-emergent will prevent seeds from germinating.
-If bluegrass is present in spring, imazaquin (Image for Nutgrass) may be appropriate.
+If bluegrass is present in spring, imazaquin (click for sources) may be appropriate.

 A possible way to control annual bluegrass in dormant bermudagrass is to wrap an old cotton towel around the end of a garden rake.
 Tie in place with string and dampen the towel with Roundup.
 Use the tool to “paint” weedkiller onto green weed foliage while avoiding the turfgrass.
 Discard the cloth when the job is finished by wrapping in plastic bags and putting it out for your municipal garbage collection.